extrude575757/front-end/README.md

 Will have a dynamic NAV bar of each category.
 Every Title for each recipe logged addition is a category.

-Will have a recipe API attached to a hook for start up examples on the main page after registering
+Will have a recipe API attached to a hook for start up examples on the main page after registering npm run build